 When it comes to setting and reaching our goals, mistakes can keep us from success.
 That’s the whole reason for setting the goal in the first place.
 Since failure to reach a goal can keep us from wanting to set another, it is important to avoid making them when you’re setting up your goal and planning the steps you’re going to take to achieve it.
 Here are the most common mistakes people make when setting goals:

-2) Miscalculating the Time to Complete a Goal—When you plan things, they very often take more time than your originally thought.
+2) Miscalculating the Time It Will Take to Complete a Goal When you plan things, they very often take more time than your originally thought.
 Just ask anyone who is having their house remodeled and the contractor says six months tops to complete it, and a year later, they’re finally finished.
 Things happen that are out of your control sometimes.
 Sometimes, for any number of reasons, things just don’t work out the way we plan.
 Things take longer to complete.

 When we don’t reach our goals by the target date of completion we set in our plan, it is very easy to give up.
 It can make you feel like a failure.
 Not reaching a goal in a specified time doesn’t mean you’re a failure.
 Knowing that ahead of time can help you calculate a time frame for your goal that’s reasonable.
 Add a little extra time to your plan to make sure you have plenty of time to complete it.
 It will prevent you from feeling pressured to complete it.